- Build a talent pool in 1 click

 AVIs can be:

-Delivering better candidate experiences is vital to improve your employer branding and incentivize top performers to apply.
+Delivering better candidate experiences is vital to improve your employer branding and incentivizing top performers to apply.
 With asynchronous video interviews, you can schedule the session in a slot that best suits the candidate, even after traditional working hours.

 In addition to the increased flexibility, AVIs improve candidates’ experience by: